Richard P. Gale

-Richard Pillsbury Gale (October 30, 1900 – December 4, 1973) was an American politician and farmer who served as a U.S. Representative from Minnesota.
+Richard Pillsbury Gale (October 30, 1900 – December 4, 1973) was an American politician and farmer who served as a U.S. representative from Minnesota.
 He was a member of the Republican Party.

 Gale was a part of the Pilsbury family, a prominent Minnesota milling family that founded and owned the Pillsbury Company, one of the world's largest grain producers.

 Life

-Gale was born in Minneapolis, Minnesota, the son of Edward Chenery and Sarah Bell (née Pillsbury) Gale.
+Gale was born in Minneapolis, Minnesota, the son of Edward Cheney and Sarah Bell (née Pillsbury) Gale.
 A member of the Pilsbury family, which founded and owned the Pillsbury Company, his grandfather was Minnesota governor John S. Pillsbury.

 Gale attended Minneapolis public schools, The Blake School, Minnesota Farm School, and the University of Minnesota at Minneapolis.
 He graduated from Yale University in 1922 and became engaged in agricultural pursuits and securities in 1923.

 Gale married Isobel Rising on August 8, 1923, in St. Paul, Minnesota.
 They had two children.

 Gale returned to agricultural pursuits and resided at Wickham Farm near Mound.
 His son later donated the farm to the Three Rivers Park District.
 It remains open to the public.
 Gale died in Minneapolis on December 4, 1973, and was interred in Lakewood Cemetery.